-Interim OPCW report finds chlorine used in Syria's Douma: document
+Interim OPCW report finds chlorine used in Syria's Douma

-THE HAGUE (Reuters) - Preliminary analysis by the world’s chemical weapons watchdog found that chlorine was used in an attack in Douma, Syria, in April that killed dozens of civilians and prompted air strikes by Britain, France and the United States, a report obtained by Reuters shows.
+THE HAGUE (Reuters) - Preliminary analysis by the world’s chemical weapons watchdog found chlorine was used in an attack in Douma, Syria, in April that killed dozens of civilians and prompted air strikes by Britain, France and the United States, it said on Friday.

 The Organization for the Prohibition of Chemical Weapons (OPCW) sent a fact-finding mission to Douma in mid-April, roughly a week after the April 7 attack in the enclave near Damascus.